cwdeee/trust-network-guidelines/docs/materials.md

 - Morphological complexity: The morphological structure of words should match that of the words in the experiment.
 ADD RESOURCES
 - Visual-Orthographic characteristics like the orthographic prediction error ([Gagl et al., 2020](https://doi.org/10.1016/j.neuroimage.2020.116727), [Fu & Gagl, 2025](https://doi.org/10.1162/jocn_a_02301)) or Optimal Transport measures ([Taylor et al., 2025](http://doi.org/10.1101/2024.11.11.622929))

-### How to create pseudowords
+### How to create non-words
-We recommend automating the process of pseudoword creation, especially if a large number of items are involved.
+We recommend automating the process of non-word creation, especially if a large number of items are involved.
 There are numerous ways of doing this:

 - Pseudoword creators for German are available, such as [Wuggy](https://doi.org/10.3758/BRM.42.3.627) or [UniPseudo](https://journals.sagepub.com/doi/abs/10.1177/17470218231164373).
 - Python is good for working with letter strings, and with medium-low programming skills, you can use it to create pseudowords: